colshrapnel/phpdelusions.net/sql_injection.md

 *Disclaimer: My English is far from perfect and this text has been written when it was even worse.
 If you can't stand such poor grammar and can afford to do a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md), all pull requests to which will be accepted with gratitude.*

-In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and dispel numerous delusions, superstitions and bad practices related to the topic of SQL Injection prevention.
+In this article, I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and dispel numerous delusions, superstitions and bad practices related to the topic of SQL Injection prevention.

 ###Don't panic.#dontpanic

 Honestly, there is not a single reason to panic or to be even worried.
 All you need is to get rid of some old superstitions and learn a few simple rules to make all your queries safe and sound.
 Strictly speaking, you don't even need to protect from SQL injections at all!
-That is, no dedicated measures intended exclusively to protect from SQL injection, have to be taken.
+That is, no dedicated measures intended exclusively to protect from SQL injection have to be taken.
 All you need is to **format your query** properly.
 It’s as simple as that.
 Don't believe me?
 Please read on.

 ###What is an SQL injection?#whatis